cedadev/jasmin-workshop/exercises/ex02/README.md

 What tasks I can not run on the Sci server?

 - Do not run processes with execution time over two hours
-- Do not run parallel applications e.g. MPI or OpenMP, high threaded codes on the Sci servers
+- Do not run parallel applications e.g. MPI or OpenMP, high threaded codes on the sci servers
 - Do not run data transfer processes on the sci servers.
-Please use a transfer server e.g. `xfer-vm-01.jasmin.ac.uk` (Except when moving data from `/work/scratch-pw[2,3]` to a GWS because `/work/scratch-pw[2,3]` are not mounted on the `xfer` servers)
+Please use a transfer server e.g. `xfer-vm-01.jasmin.ac.uk` (Except when moving data from `/work/scratch-pw[2,3]` to a GWS (group workspace) because `/work/scratch-pw[2,3]` are not mounted on the `xfer` servers)
 - Use the high memory scientific analysis servers `sci-ph-0[1,2].jasmin.ac.uk` for testing high memory or multithreaded code
 - Only test multi-threaded code on the high memory servers and limit the number of threads
 - It is necessary to consider moving a processing task to the batch system LOTUS when the resource demand is high, e.g. CPU, memory and processing time